jmtornetta/quietUnknownCallers/readme.md

 8. Optionally add voicemail transcription and prompt-based call screening for silenced callers
 # Changelog
 ## 09/20/2021 - v1.3
-Fix "Autostart" by setting autostart profile to "On" during setup; Create "Advanced" settings menu; Consolidate "Scene Element Set Values" into "Toggle" tasks to minimize code; Create parent "Prep Scene" tasks for future which will contain all toggle tasks when scene is shown; Rename backup call log for readability; Change scene transition animations to fade for conistency and simplicity; Add help text prompts for advanced settings menu when title is tapped
+1. Fix "Autostart" by setting autostart profile to "On" during setup
+2. Create "Advanced" settings menu
+3. Consolidate "Scene Element Set Values" into "Toggle" tasks to minimize code
+4. Create parent "Prep Scene" tasks for future which will contain all toggle tasks when scene is shown
+5. Rename backup call log for readability
+6. Change scene transition animations to fade for consistency and simplicity
+7. Add help text prompts for advanced settings menu when title is tapped
 ## 09/16/2021 - v1.2
 Consolidate setup, variables, error checks into discrete tasks for maintenance.
 ## 09/15/2021 - v1.1